Boussau/boussau.github.io/tutorials/TP6_CodonModels/index.md

 In RevBayes, we could carefully construct the codon matrix, as described in the previous section.
 However, there is already a built-in function for this.
 ```
-Q := fnCodonHKY(omega=omega, kappa=kappa, baseFrequencies=pi)
+Q := fnCodonHKY(omega=omega, kappa=kappa, baseFrequencies=nucstat)
 ```
 This function, `fnCodonHKY`, directly takes the parameters of the nucleotide substitution model ($\kappa$ and $\pi$, in the mathematical notation above), as well as the $\omega$ parameter, and then automatically builds the 61x61 rate matrix $Q$.

-Of course, before calling this function, you need to create the model variables `kappa`, `pi` and `omega`.
-For `kappa` and `pi`, you can do as previously, for the HKY model (an exponential prior for `kappa` and a uniform Dirichlet prior for `pi`).
+Of course, before calling this function, you need to create the model variables `kappa`, `nucstat` and `omega`.
+For `kappa` and `nucstat`, you can do as previously, for the HKY model (an exponential prior for `kappa` and a uniform Dirichlet prior for `nucstat`).
 For `omega`, we can also use an exponential prior, which we could take of mean 5 (the dN/dS at the level of a gene is rarely above 1, in fact).

 Once these three parameter components are defined, you can then create the matrix $Q$ (with the command given above), and the substitution process can then be instantiated:
 ```